 The child credit doubling is great, but if you do not pay any income tax it is not helping you very much.
 For those in the lower categories, it does not help very much if we have that situation.
 So, I want you all to consider that.
-This is something that may be part of this, break a 10-10 tie, and yet do something for all the brackets sured people buy health care.
+This is something that may be part of this, break a 10-10 tie, and yet do something for all the brackets.